RamiALBASHA/crop_irradiance/doc/absorbed_sunlit_shaded.rst

 The absorbed irradiance per unit ground area is the product of, from the one hand, the absorbed irradiance per unit leaf area and, from the other hand, leaf area fraction (sunlit and shaded) per unit ground area.

-All of leaf area fractions and irradiance flux densities vary, generally, exponentially with depth, except the direct irradiance (:numref:`absorption_sunlit_shaded_fractions_and_intensities`).
-To simply understand this fact, think about sunflecks inside a canopy.
-All light spots shine with the same intensity, yet, the surface of these spots reduces strongly with depth.
+Leaf area fractions and irradiance flux densities vary, in general, exponentially with depth, except the direct irradiance (:numref:`fig_absorption_sunlit_shaded_fractions_and_intensities`).
+To simply understand this fact, think about sunflecks inside a canopy: all light spots shine with the same intensity, yet, the surface of these spots reduces strongly with depth ().
 This is the case of direct irradiance and the sunlit fraction.

 .. _fig_absorption_sunlit_shaded_fractions_and_intensities: